BlakeACollins/NunChucksBrewing/README.md

 # NunChucksBrewing

-Currently developing the website for a local craft brewery.
-The site is hosted through bluehost and you can visit it at nunchucksbeer.com

-Still a work in progress.
+This is my first paid website!
+I was approched by a local craft brewer that needed a web site.
+The site is currently live at [nunchucksbeer.com].
+It is still a work in progess, with updates to help with moblie devices and UI changes.